hebiao064/Javascript_Notes/Scope/README.md

 ```
 Actually, I think nested function should be able to access the variable declared in their outer function, to this point, javascript is similar to other languages like C++, JAVA, C#

+My thoughts: From the function level based scope, we can acquire its feature that the function defined before can access to the function defined later, if only they exists in a same function level.
+So we don't need to care too much the occurence sequence, but make sure the callee has been set up before you call it.